amarshall/mgraph/README.md

 ## Installation

-Install as usual: `gem install mgraph` or add `gem 'mgraph'` to your Gemfile.
-Note that Ruby 2.0 is required.
+Install as usual: `gem install mgraph` or add `gem 'mgraph'` to your Gemfile

 ## Usage